jeromeetienne/imageprocessing.js/README.md

 imagedata.js is an image processing library using [ImageData](https://developer.mozilla.org/en/DOM/ImageData).

 ## Status
+Code contains no known bugs.
-Code is ok.
-The release isnt too documented.
+The release isn't documented enougth.
+It has been written for web-5 augmented gesture demo.

 ## TODO
 * make an example